ajb413/pfunc-rest-api-example/README.md

 # Build a REST API in 5 minutes with PubNub

 Step by step guide [hosted here](#).
-PubNub is forever free to try.
+[PubNub](https://dashboard.pubnub.com/signup?devrel_gh=pfunc-rest-api-example) is forever free to try.

 PubNub Functions are JavaScript event handlers that can be executed on in-transit PubNub messages, or in the request/response style of a RESTful API over HTTPS.

 Deploying code can be done on the command line using the `pubnub-cli` on npm and also via CI/CD like [in this tutorial](https://www.pubnub.com/blog/ci-cd-deploy-pubnub-functions-cli/?devrel_gh=pfunc-rest-api-example).

+For deploying using your command line, see [this tool](https://www.pubnub.com/docs/blocks/cli-api?devrel_gh=pfunc-rest-api-example).

 PubNub Functions are serverless, there is no need to worry about deploying, maintaining, or scaling server infrastructure.
 We have several points of presence around the world in which your code is deployed simeltaneously.
 This ensures that your users have an extremely low latency experience, regardless of their location.

 ## REST API

-You can build a REST API with Functions and deploy it with 1 button click. **Create a forever free account [at PubNub](#)** and click the Functions tab in the dashboard.
+You can build a REST API with Functions and deploy it with 1 button click. **Create a forever free account [at PubNub](https://dashboard.pubnub.com/signup?devrel_gh=pfunc-rest-api-example)** and click the Functions tab in the dashboard.
 Create a module and an event handler with the type `on request`.

 Press the play button on the right and use the UI on the left for making test **GET, POST, PUT,** and **DELETE** requests.